dalabudel/llmbias/README.md

 ### 1.1 ***nyt_title.json*** and ***reuters_title.json***

-A total of 8629 news articles collected from The New York Times and Reuters over the period of late 2022 to early 2023.
+A total of 8629 news article titles collected from The New York Times and Reuters over the period of late 2022 to early 2023.

 ### 1.2 ***LLM.json***